-A good swing is the foundation of your game and understanding it is the first step to developing a decent motion that works.
-While not all players will ever achieve a perfect swing it is essential that you have a relatively consistent swing with a fair amount of power.
+A good swing is the foundation of your game, and understanding it is the first step to developing a motion that works.
+While not all players will achieve a perfect swing, you must have a relatively consistent swing with a fair amount of power.

-- How to Swing a Golf Club – Step By Step
+- How to Swing a Golf Club – Step-By-Step Golf Swing

 When you have conquered the mechanics, however challenging it appears at the outset, you will find the game of golf highly pleasurable.

-There are numerous mechanics involved and once you comprehend the specifics it will be considerably simpler to pinpoint potential faults in your swing when you generate a consistent trajectory that requires changing.
+These are the proper swing mechanics golf professionals use.
+Once you understand the specifics, it will be considerably simpler to pinpoint potential faults in your swing.

-Before we assess the specific components in the golf swing, let’s discuss some aspects that will play a key role in the mechanics of the swing.
+Before we assess the specific components of the golf swing, let’s discuss some aspects that will play a key role in the basic golf swing.

-The swing plane is the trajectory that your golf club travels during the swing and there are two main distinct planes that we will discuss here when you swing a golf club.
+The swing plane is the trajectory that your golf club travels during the swing, and there are two main distinct planes that we will discuss here when you swing a golf club.

 The most popular plane is the one-plane swing, where the club travels on the same plane during the backswing and the downswing.

-The second, and more difficult, is the two-plane swing.
-The backswing is more upright on the backswing and by dropping your hands during the transition the downswing is on a flatter plane.
+The second and more difficult is the two-plane swing.
+The backswing is more upright, and by dropping your hands during the transition, the downswing is on a flatter plane.
 The two-plane swing promotes an increase in swing speed and distance.

 Your Power Comes from Your Body

-By coiling your body like a spring throughout the backswing creates tremendous power when released resulting in optimum speed.
+Coiling your body like a spring throughout the backswing creates tremendous power when released, resulting in optimum speed.

 Keep Your Head Down

-The natural predisposition of golfers is to look at where your ball is going instead of pausing to see contact between clubface and the golf ball before looking up.
+The natural predisposition of golfers is to look at where their ball is going instead of pausing to see contact between the clubface and the golf ball before looking up.

-A fast and powerful swing will force your head up as a consequence of the impetus generated but it is not the only cause for lifting your head.
+A fast and powerful swing will force your head up due to the impetus generated, but it is not the only cause for lifting your club head.
 This movement creates challenges in your swing and frequently leads to you topping or mishitting the ball.

-This video explains some of the basic principles of how to swing in golf before we get into the finer details.
+This video explains some of the basic principles of how to swing in golf before we get into the finer details:

-How to Swing a Golf Club – Step By Step
+How to Swing a Golf Club – Step-By-Step Golf Swing

 Posture is one of the golf swing basics.
 Your golf posture is crucial in the setup when addressing the ball.
-Your swing is reliant on a rock-solid foundation that is retained during the process to deliver a solid strike.
+Your swing relies on a rock-solid foundation retained during the process to deliver a solid strike.

-Initiate the posture by aligning your body parallel to the target line for straight shots.
-Let your arms dangle down your sides before gripping your club in a relaxed position.
-The final position should be comfortable and prepared for action.
+Initiate the golf posture by aligning your body parallel to the target line for straight golf shots.
+Let your arms dangle down to your sides before gripping your club in a relaxed position.
+Your final swing technique golf position should be comfortable and prepared for action.

 Form a Direct Back

 Ensure that your back is straight and not bent or arched.
 The swing should rotate around your straightened spine.
 Maintain your spine angle throughout the swing.

 Flex The Knees

-It is a natural athletic position to bends your knees slightly and it will promote extra movement and power during the swing and enable you to keep your balance.
+It is a natural athletic position to bend your knees slightly, and it will promote extra movement and power during the swing to enable you to keep your balance.

-Too much flex in the knees results in too little flex in the hips causing in a body that is too vertical.
+Too much flex in the knees results in too little flex in the hips, causing a body that is too vertical.